ahadziii/whisper-finetune/README.md

 1. **Evaluate the fine-tuned model:**

-   - Run the `evaluate/evaluate_model.py` script to evaluate the performance of the fine-tuned model on a test set using Word Error Rate (WER).
+   - Run the `evaluate/evaluate_model.py` script to evaluate the performance of the fine-tuned model on a test set generated from `process_data/process_media_transcription.py` script.

    ```bash
    python evaluate/evaluate_model.py \